TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/J_Looping objects-ObjectKeys_Values_and_Entities.md

 # Looping Objects: Object Keys, Values and Entities

 The for..of loop was introduced which can loop through iterables, but also through non-iterables like objects, in an indirect way.

 When looping over objects, the options are to loop over:

-1) Property names (aka keys)
+1. Property names (aka keys)
-2) Values
+2. Values
-3) Both together
+3. Both together

 Even though the loops apply to objects, it is still fundamentally, a process of looping through an array.

-## keyes() method
+## keys() method

 The following generic syntax produces an array of an objects's keys called `newArray`: